Thermomix Sourdough: Make Real Sourdough Bread in Your Thermomix

 Your Thermomix is not only useful for mixing your dough when baking sourdough bread, it’s also very handy for the following tasks:

-- Grind up your sourdough starter if you dry it to save it as a backup or to give to a friend.
+- Grind up your sourdough starter in your Thermomix.
+Dry your sourdough starter so you have a back up.
 Your Thermomix will turn it into a powder which is easier to hydrate.

 - Milling your own flour for baking sourdough.
 Milling oats, wheat berries and other whole grains is super simple – and it doesn’t get much fresher!